Greginkansas/-openhab-openhab1wiki/InfluxDB-Persistence.md

 (Upgrading docs: https://github.com/influxdata/influxdb/blob/master/importer/README.md) or if you want keep your current InfluxDB installation switch to the influxdb08 persistence bundle.

+## 1.9.0 New & Noteworthy
+New configuration setting "retentionPolicy" was added.

 ## Features

 The InfluxDB persistence service persists item values using the the InfluxDB time series database.